SuyashLakhotia/TechInterview/1 - Data Structures.md

         - **Linear Probing -** Insert the colliding record in the next slot recursively.
 However, this can result in long runs of occupied slots.
         - **Quadratic Probing/Double Hashing -** Use two hash functions to hash the key twice in case of a collision.
         - Using open address hashing requires a hash cell to be marked as *obsolete* when a record is deleted to avoid stopping search.
-- Hashes are important for associative arrays and database indexing.
+- Hashes are important for associative arrays (i.e. key-value pairs) and database indexing.

 ### Time Complexity